 Crockpot hard-boiled eggs are super simple.
 All you have to do is place the eggs in your slow cooker, cover them with water, and then forget about them.
 Boil a dozen at a time and eat them for snacks, slice them for salads, and make them into deviled eggs.

 Boiled eggs are a delicious way to add protein to any dish.
 One egg has six grams of protein and all the essential amino acids.
 They’re also affordable and perfect for meal prep.
-You can make a batch of crockpot boiled eggs and use them all week long.
+You can make a batch of crock pot boiled eggs and use them all week long.

 Why You Need This Recipe

 • Only 5 minutes of prep time!
 This recipe is perfect for when you’re meal prepping a ton of recipes at one time or for new moms whose heads are spinning.
 You can also set this recipe to go overnight.
+Wake up to perfect hard-boiled eggs!

 • Great for egg salad or potato salad recipes.
+Both the egg yolks and egg whites are cooked through but not tough.

 • Hard-boiled eggs add protein to meals and also make for a perfect snack.